What is an annual fee for?

 - $0 annual fee is temporary.
 Many of these cards have a temporary $0 annual fee so you will need to pay an annual fee once the promotional period ends.
 Make sure you know when the standard annual fee will apply and how much it will cost you.

 How does an introductory offer work for a no annual fee credit card?

 Whilst most no annual fee cards are fee free for the life of the card, some have an introductory offer where the annual fee is waived for the first year.
 Some no annual fee cards offer deals on things like balance transfers, and occasionally, some may provide purchase offers.

-Opting for a balance transfer offer on a no annual fee card could be very beneficial in consolidating debt whilst helping you to save on annual fees.
+Opting for a balance transfer offer on a no annual fee card could be beneficial in consolidating debt while helping you to save on annual fees.
 Unlike rewards cards that encourage spending to gain reward, a no annual fee cards help you to focus on clearing your balance.
-However, the interest rate often increases after the 0 interest period ends, so some planning is needed to be able to pay off the balance during the interest free period.
+However, the interest rate often increases after the 0% interest period ends, so some planning is needed to be able to pay off the balance during the interest free period.

 How do I apply for a credit card?